 Pitch Deck: How To Create The Perfect Funding Proposal

-So your sales pitch, and supporting pitchdeck, better nail it.
+So your investor pitch, and supporting pitchdeck, better nail it.

 I have never seen a presentation that has too few slides, too big a font, and too little graphics.

-You can explain your business in mind numbing detail or you can inspire an investor and let them imagine.
+You can explain your startup in mind numbing detail or you can inspire an investor and let them imagine.
 Guess what works better?
-When you sit down and build your pitch deck, think of six slides that will inspire and leave something for the imagination.
+When you sit down and build your investor deck, think of six slides that will inspire and leave something for the imagination.

 Entrepreneur, Venture Capitalist